Phil-boter/petition/README.md

 SAVE YOUR LOCAL BREWERY is an online petition made with Express and Handlebars

 ## About
-    I built this project during my attendance to the Coding Bootcamp at Spiced Academy's in Berlin.
+    I builded this project during my attendance to the Coding Bootcamp at Spiced Academy's in Berlin.

     Users can sign up, sign in, logout.
 Draw and edit a signature on a canvas, edit their profile.
     See other users who have signed and filtering them by city.